Zero Carb Snacks – Must-Have Snacks in Your Diet Plan

 9. Caprese Salad

-10. Blue cheese combine with apricots
+10. Blue cheese combined with apricots

-Unlike apricots’ canned and dried variations, fresh apricots have low carbs having a lot of carbohydrates and sugars.
+Unlike apricots’ canned and dried variations, fresh apricots have low carbs, having a lot of carbohydrates and sugars.
 However, pure fresh apricot contains only 4 grams of carbs.

 Zero Carb Snacks